faransikandar/Insight_Time_Series_Recommender/README.md

 Note: For ease, scripts are preceded by a `source` prefix, denoting the directory they're housed in.

 Clean Data, Train, and Make Recommendations in one pipeline - using 2-digit product/service area specificity (the full model is trained on 6-digit specificity).
-This will take ~5 min.
+This will take ~3-5 min.

-**NOTE ON USER INPUT:** You will be prompted for a user input for the country/territory name.
-Spelling/capitalization matters.
-Also please note that some of the broader regions (e.g. Asia) do not have recommendation data available, although they appear in the options list.
+**NOTE ON USER INPUT:** You will be prompted for a user input for the country/territory name near the end of the script.
+Spelling and capitalization matters.
+Please note that some of the broader regions (e.g. Asia) do not have recommendation data available, although they appear in the options list.

 **NOTE ON DISPLAY OF OUTPUTS:*** The output table is a rather wide data table, so it's best to use a full screen view in your terminal window.